tdar31/Twitch-Moderator-Bot/README.md

     * !timeout [user] [duration]

         * The following times out a viewer from chatting.
-The commands allows for a custom curation where the units are in seconds.
+The commands allows for a custom duration where the units are in seconds.
 If the mod/broadcaster does not use a duration or enters a value that isn't a number the duration defaults to 300 seconds.
 Mods and broadcasters cannot be banned they are modded on or the broadcaster of.

 1.  **Ban user**